diegogb/3D_Synthesis_based_on_Fine-grained_Parts/README.md

 # 3D_Synthesis_based_on_Fine-grained_Parts
 Code for synthesizing 3D Man-made Shapes using fine-grained segments.
-This is the code for the paper:
+This is the code for the work:
-[

 Gonzalez D. and van Kaick Oliver.
-"3D Synthesis of Man-made Objects based on Fine-grained Parts".
+3D Synthesis of Man-made Objects based on Fine-grained Parts.
 Computers & Graphics, Special Issue on Shape Modeling International SMI.
 2018.
 In Press.
-]

-Please cite our paper if you find useful our code and/or data for your own project.
+Please cite our publication if you use our code and/or for your own project.

 *********
 GENERAL INFORMATION:
-We provide the code for synthesizing 3D models using our approach employing pre-processed data.
+We provide the code for synthesizing 3D models using our approach and employing pre-processed data.
 That is, our code uses fine-grained segments previously computed to generate new 3D shapes.

 1) We provide the pre-processed data in the form of several matlab files (.mat files).
 NOTE: some of these .mat files are large (more than 50 Mb).